Let’s imagine for a minute what the world would be like if digital marketing did not exist!

-Digital marketing is the promotion of goods and services via PCs, smartphones, etc.
+Digital marketing promotes goods and services via PCs, smartphones, etc.

-Digital marketing rarely requires significant financial investments, etc. Unlike traditional marketing like newspapers, magazines, radio and TV, that need substantial investments to carry out a marketing campaign.
+Digital marketing rarely requires significant financial investments, etc. Unlike traditional marketing like newspapers, magazines, radio and TV, which need substantial investments to carry out a marketing campaign.

 Thus, digital marketing strategies enable businesses of different sizes to promote their brands through data-based campaigns.
 And analyse the results of their marketing campaigns instantly.

 Millions of people across the globe use the web to find products and services.
 The use of a social network is possible because of PCs and the opening of the internet to the public in 1991.